Useful Books

 • DMK Heritage.
 County histories, old books and records on CD, mostly VA, TN, SC, NC, KY.

 • Ericson Books.
-Southern genealogy, especially Texas.
+Southern genealogy, especially Texas, but also carries books on the Carolinas and Virginia.

 • Genealogical.com.
 The website of Genealogy Publishing Company and Clearfield Company, the world's largest publishers of genealogy reference books.